 - You will always receive a return receipt message from the ombudsman.
 Not all complaints can or will be investigated.
 Some complaints are forwarded directly to the relevant broadcaster.
 If the ombudsman examines your complaint, you will be notified.

-- There are time limits to which the broadcaster of your complaint and the ombudsman have to adhere.
+- There are time limits broadcaster and ombudsman have to adhere to.
 You can find these in the comprehensive complaints procedure.
-If the investigation takes longer than the maximum time frame, the ombudsman will let you know.
+If an investigation takes longer than the maximum time frame, the ombudsman will let you know.

-- Pronouncements and investigations by the ombudsman are published on the website.
-You as a complainant will be notified.
+- Rulings and investigations by the ombudsman will be published on the website.
+You as a complainant will be notified by e-mail.

 Read more about the Global Charter of Ethics for Journalists.
-This is a set of rules about the journalistic method to which journalists are expected to stick by.
-The code was adopted in June 2019 in Tunis by The International Federation of Journalists and is an extension of the famous Code of Bordeaux from 1954.
+This is a set of rules about the journalistic method to which journalists are expected to adhere to.
+The code was adopted in June 2019 in Tunis by The International Federation of Journalists and is an extension of the famous Code of Bordeaux of 1954.

-The Dutch Journalism Council adopted standards for correct journalistic behavior and good journalistic practice.
+The Dutch Press Council issued standards for correct journalistic behaviour and good journalistic practice.
 Read more here.